 I’m sure you can come up with many versions of this popular classic literacy game.
 I believe learning should first of all be fun, especially since children seem to start ‘formal’ school at such a young age.
 And while I’ve always been slightly reluctant to be what I thought of as ‘teachery’ as a parent, one can not deny that children love to learn.
 Now that my daughter is in an obvious full ‘learn as much as I possibly can’ mode, it’s also up to me to play a part in facilitating creative learning opportunities to satisfy that hunger for knowledge.

-If you have other ideas for this letter sound game, experiences, thoughts or anything else you’d like to share around fun learning, education at home or anything that touches on the subject, please do so in the comments below or feel free to flick me an email.
-I’ve got so much to learn and would love to hear from you!
+If you have other ideas for this letter sound game, experiences, thoughts or anything else you’d like to share around fun learning, education at home or anything that touches on the subject, we would love to hear from you!